The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 • Supported audio format: MPEG4 and AAC.

-LinkedIn Live allows members and businesses to stream live videos to a profile, Company Page, or event.
-It’s available to all LinkedIn Creators and pages who pass the live access selection criteria, but it doesn’t stream directly from LinkedIn.
-Eligible members are able to use a third-party live broadcasting platform like Vimeo or even host their own custom streams.
+LinkedIn Live enables members and businesses to stream live videos directly to their profile, Company Page, or event.
+It's available to all LinkedIn creators and pages that pass the live access selection criteria, but it doesn't stream directly from LinkedIn.
+Eligible LinkedIn members are able to use a third-party live broadcasting platform like Vimeo or even host their own custom streams.

-Many consumers have reported that they find live streaming engaging, so it’s become increasingly popular for B2B marketing on LinkedIn.
+Many consumers have reported that they find live streaming engaging, so it's become increasingly popular for B2B marketing on LinkedIn.
+Live streams on LinkedIn receive seven times the reactions and 24 times the comments compared to regular videos.
 Many companies use them to host webinars, panels, interviews, and Q&As with their LinkedIn audience.
-The bonus with live streams is audiences can watch them back if they’re unable to attend the broadcast.
+The bonus with live streams is that audiences can watch them back if they're unable to attend the broadcast.

 A screenshot of a LinkedIn Live video by ClickUp.

-• Video length: 10 minutes min to 4 hours max.
+• Video length: 10 minutes to four hours max.
 The LinkedIn preferred length is 30 to 60 minutes.

 • Video captions: optional but recommended.